rulala/fac-ws_ai_multi-agent/README.md

 4. Experiment using different models for different agents (perhaps a reasoning model for reviews etc)
 5. Apply production-ready techniques from Pattern 6
 6. Deploy using [LangGraph Platform](https://langchain-ai.github.io/langgraph/concepts/langgraph_platform/)

-## Debugging

-- Check `.env` file for API key
-- Ensure conda environment is activated
-- Generated files appear in `generated/` folder
-- Each run creates new timestamped folder

 ---